jimdigriz/oauth2-worker/README.md

 Related and strongly recommended, but not needed for this project, you should set a suitable [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (as well as some other helpful headers) when serving your main application to help you make sure only requests you have whitelisted can be made.

-A starting example that supports AWS Cognito is:
+A example that supports AWS Cognito) is:

     Content-Security-Policy: default-src 'self' *.amazonaws.com *.amazoncognito.com; frame-ancestors 'none'; report-uri /_/csp-reports
     X-Frame-Options: deny